openenergymonitor/emontx4/docs/emontx4_emonpi_install.md

 It is however easy to **change a new emonTx4 to transmit using the original JeeLib classic format** so that compatibility is maintained.

-We will soon also offer a new firmware release for existing emonPi systems for those keen to upgrade to the new LowPowerLabs RFM69 format which offers hardware encryption and a packet acknowledgment/retry mechanism to minimize packet loss.
-LowPowerLabs firmware is available for existing emonBase systems, see [https://docs.openenergymonitor.org/emonbase/rfm69-pi.html](https://docs.openenergymonitor.org/emonbase/rfm69-pi.html).
+Alternatively it is possible up upgrade the firmware on an existing emonPi system to use the LowPowerLabs RFM69 radio format which offers hardware encryption and a packet acknowledgment/retry mechanism to minimize packet loss.
+LowPowerLabs firmware is also available for existing emonBase systems.
+Both are upgradable via the local Emoncms > Admin > Firmware update tool.

 ### 1. Shop option at time of purchase